-Easy and delicious pork carnitas made right in the crockpot.
+These easy and delicious pork carnitas are made right in the Crockpot.
 Perfect for an easy dinner during the week!

 The thing I love most about this recipe is how easy it is to make.
 Just mix the spices up and rub them over the pork shoulder, toss in some garlic, orange juice, and lime juice and you’re done!

 I let mine slow cook for 8-10 hours, which is the best way in my opinion.
 The meat literally falls apart and takes all of five seconds to shred with two forks, which you can do right in the Crockpot.
 Then, just put it on a baking sheet and pop it under the broiler for 5-10 minutes.

 Can I Prep Slow Cooker Pork Carnitas in Advance?

 Yes!
 These slow cooker carnitas can be made as the recipe card instructs, then refrigerated for up to 4 days.
 When ready to reheat, simply warm in the slow cooker on LOW or microwave for 30 seconds at a time until heated through.